Feverfew (Tanacetum parthenium) is

 an herb that has been studied a lot for migraine prevention.
 Some small studies

-show that it may help prevent migraines in some people.
-But most experts think
+show that it may help prevent migraines in some people.1

 Feverfew is available as dried leaf powder, tablet, capsule, and tea.
+You might find it under the name MIG-99.
 If

 important to find feverfew that has been standardized (which means you receive the same

 amount of active ingredient in every dose) with guaranteed potency.

 Side effects of feverfew are usually mild but can include

 stomach upset and allergic reaction, such as a skinrash.
 People who chew on

 the feverfew leaves sometimes develop open sores (ulcers) in the

 mouth.
 Feverfew is not recommended for use by young children or by women who